 The Verdict: Yes, but you may also want to ask permission off the location you are using, plus ensure your vehicle is returned without any pet hair or damage

-Does Hertz Allow Pets in Rental Vehicles?
+Does Hertz Allow Pets in Rental Cars?

 Similarly to Avis, there is no mention of transporting pets and animals in the Terms and Conditions booklet of Hertz Australia.
 Although there is a mention in their FAQ that one of the reasons for a cleaning fee being charged is pet hair.